Best Practice

 What distinguishes social media from other communication?

 Social media is a unique form of communication that differs significantly from traditional methods such as face-to-face interactions, phone calls, or even emails.
-Several key characteristics set social media apart, making it a fascinating area for research.
+Several key characteristics are unique to social media, making it a fascinating area for research.

 Interactivity and user-generated content